 - Fresh organic berries in season for garnish or toasted coconut for winter garnish

-- 2 cups desiccated coconut (preservative free)
+- 2 cups desiccated coconut (ensure it's 220 preservative-free)

-- 1/4 cup rice syrup or honey or maple
+- 1/4 cup rice malt syrup/honey/maple syrup

 - 20 g cacao or dutch processed cocoa powder